 More importantly, all of my classmates graduating PS #14 in Yonkers were heading to Roosevelt High, a co-ed school.
 Naturally, I wanted to do the same.
 My father had other ideas.
 I went to St Barnabas, an all-girl Catholic high school in the Woodlawn section of the north Bronx.

 I don’t remember how I got to school the first day, don’t remember a single worrisome detail.
 All I recall is that knot in my stomach, my qualms about going from a public to a parochial school.
 But in short order, I made the necessary adjustments and found classmates with whom to walk the two miles from home to school each day.
 This we did for all four years, years that zipped by.
-And to this day, I look back fondly on those times and treasure the friends I made at Saint Barnabas, some of whom remain friends to this day.
+And to this day, I look back fondly on those times and treasure the friends I made at Saint Barnabas, many of whom remain friends to this day.

 So, when invited to visit and speak to the graduating seniors, I readily accepted.
 Thomas Wolfe’s, You Can’t Go Home Again gave pause, but only for a second.
 As a precautionary measure, I asked that the students read Veronica’s Grave, my memoir, before I arrived, all the better to discuss it.
 Done!

 It was a joy to go 'home' again, to see what the years had fashioned.
 For starters, the former high school, which had been housed on the third floor of the parish elementary school, had been replaced years ago with a handsome facility directly across the street.
 The classrooms and corridors felt bright and airy, particularly compared to the dimly lit central corridor in the old building.
 Then, too, the uniforms were greatly improved.
-Gone were the widely unpopular laced up brown oxfords of yore.
+Gone were the widely unpopular laced-up brown oxfords of yore.